 - Winter (October – March) Tour Times:

 - Monday-Friday: 10:30, 11:00, 14:00, 14:30

 - Saturdays: 10:30 and 11:00

 Reviews of the verger tours are consistently excellent.
-Visitors comment that the tours are “nothing short of excellent” and “undoubtably the best money we spent in our 5 week UK visit” (TripAdvisor).
-The vergers who work at Westminster Abbey are extremely knowledgable and passionate about the church, and do a remarkable job of sharing that with visitors.
+Visitors comment that the tours are “nothing short of excellent” and “undoubtedly the best money we spent in our 5 weeks UK visit” (TripAdvisor).
+The vergers who work at Westminster Abbey are extremely knowledgeable and passionate about the church and do a remarkable job of sharing that with visitors.
 Guests who are curious about Westminster Abbey should not visit without taking a tour led by a verger.

 Furthermore, for those who are unable to visit Westminster Abbey, the Church also has an excellent Virtual Tour on their website.

-Though a visit inside Westminster Abbey is a must for any first time visitor to London, there are also many things to see outside and around the church.
+Though a visit inside Westminster Abbey is a must for most first time visitors to London, there are also many things to see outside and around the church.
 Fortunately, we offer many tours that feature Westminster Abbey and thus inform guests on the history of the outside of the building, as well as the surrounding area.

 - Westminster Walking Tour: Our Westminster tour, unsurprisingly, focuses specifically on the area around Westminster Abbey.
 The tour is 2.5 hours and ends near Westminster Palace, which is adjacent to Westminster Abbey.